gavinrn/FinAPI/README.md

 Project Currency displays a collaborative effort consisting of 4 contributors.
 Amaryah Wolf, Edmond Buck, Gavin Mccnutt & Allie Ang.

-This website displays the current stock price for some of the most well known stocks found in America.
+This website displays the current stock price for some of the most well known stocks found in the largest stock exchanges.
 Through the search bar located abve the stock prices, user are able to search stocks through entering the correct ticker.
 Just like in the New York Stock Exchange, located right above the search bar users are presented with the latest articles relating to business.